 DoG Exercise Area

-The Town is considering installation of an off-leash dog exercise area within the Town.
+The Town continues to consider installation of an off-leash Dog Exercise Area (DEA) within the Town.
+The concept for a DEA currently being explored is to create a fenced multi-use space within Zimmerman Park that would occasionally (frequency to be determined) be used as a DEA.
 Consideration of a dog exercise area is in response to a petition from over 300 Town residents asking for an area in Town where dogs can be exercised off leash.

-Below is a chronological review of the events and documents associated with consideration of the Dog Exercise Area.
+A chronological review of the events and documents associated with consideration of the DEA between May 2018 and April 2019 is provided below.
 The most recent dates appear at the top.
 Links to all the related documents are included at the beginning of this page for quick access.

 Abbreviations used in this web page: